ckb-next/ckb-next/MACRO-DELAY.md

                 #   100us for 'long' macros (>=200 acitions)
-    delay off   # no delay (same as 0) delay 0     # no delay (same as off) delay spearmint-potato    # invalid setting, no change in delay
+    delay off   # no delay (same as 0) delay 0     # no delay (same as off) delay spearmint-potato    # invalid input, no delay (same as off)
 ````

 Local Delay